 In the United States, the most common cause of cholangiocarcinoma is primary sclerosing cholangitis (PSC), an inflammatory condition of either the intrahepatic or extrahepatic bile ducts.
 PSC is thought to be an autoimmune disease, which causes blockages within bile ducts within the liver.
 It may also cause cancer in the ducts as well as liver failure.
 (In Asia, cholangiocarcinoma most often develops in individuals after certain parasitic infections.)

-- Q What is gastrointestinal cancer?
+- Q What is carcinoid syndrome?

 - Q What are the types of abdominal cancers in children?